reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

 ## non-standard entries

-It might be helpful for the user to add extra, non-standard information to facilitate reading the docuemnt and e.g. identifying the raw file and settings.
+It might be helpful for the user to add extra, non-standard information to facilitate reading the document and e.g. identifying the raw file and settings.

 An example is the sample alignment given together with the raw file